djlns/stackoverflow-insights/README.md

 ### Understanding the data

 Each survey is contained in a separate .csv file.
 However, each year the types of question, the way they are asked, and even how they can be answered changes.
 As such, the first step was to study each survey and identify common questions.
 In the schemas folder, the questions from each year are listed in separate csv files.
-At the same time, the question names were standardised so they could be prepared and cominbined into a single dataset in the next step.
+At the same time, the question names were standardised so they could be prepared and combined into a single dataset in the next step.

 ### Data preparation